Dietitians aim to improve and promote health through food and nutrition.

 Dietitian vs. Nutritionist

-A Registered Dietitian is a regulated professional who must complete an accredited undergraduate educational program and program of practical training to practice.
+A Registered Dietitian is a regulated professional who must complete an accredited educational program including practice based training.
 Upon registration with a provincial regulatory body, dietitians may use the RD designation.
 Nutrition-related positions in hospitals and public health generally require dietitian qualifications.

 The title Nutritionist can be a source of confusion.
 This title is not regulated, and is used by people with a wide range of training and knowledge.
 The title may be used by both individuals who do not have formal education in nutrition (e.g., health food store clerks and gym employees) and those that do (dietitians employed in community settings; nutritional scientists working in academic or industry settings; nutrition counsellors trained in non-university settings such as private colleges).